gr7zmnn/grutzmanndev/README_TEMPLATE.md

 </div>

 # **Recent works:**
-*This section is updated via JavaScript.*
+*This section is updated using JavaScript.*

 %{recentworks}